 Man Who Crashed Truck Carrying Undocumented Immigrants After Police Chase Charged With Transportation of Illegal Aliens

-A criminal complaint is merely an allegation of criminal conduct, not evidence.
-Defendants are presumed innocent until proven guilty in a court of law.
+A criminal complaint is merely an allegation of wrongdoing, not evidence.
+Like all defendants, Mr. Vargas-Ladinos is presumed innocent until proven guilty in a court of law.

-The Federal Bureau of Investigation’s Dallas and Los Angeles Field Office conducted the investigation with the assistance of the Texas Department of Public Safety, the Fiona Police Department, and the Thousand Oaks Police Department in California.
-Assistant U.S. Attorney Callie Woolam is prosecuting the case.
+Homeland Security Investigations and U.S. Customs & Border Protection conducted the investigation with the assistance of the Sonora Police Department and Texas Department of Public Safety.
+Assistant U.S. Attorney Ryan Redd is prosecuting the case.